École secondaire Calixa-Lavallée: The Campus

 The establishment has six stories in a straight building connected to a services block all in raw concrete building « brutalist style » with mostly windows in every classroom.
 It contains mainly regular classrooms, rooms for professional education, computer labs, science labs, plastic art workshops, a music room, a cafeteria, a student café and a library.
 The Sports Complex comprises 5 gymnasiums and a 25 m swimming pool.
 Also, we can find outdoor facilities such as a 400 m running track, a basketball court, 2 basketball practice pitches, 4 tennis courts, two soccer fields and, in the Sauvé park nearby, a baseball field and 3 tennis courts.

 Programs and Services

 Besides the regular program, the school offers specialized programs.
 The technical and professional education offers courses focused on employment or professional education.
 The professional education at the École hôtelière de Montréal Calixa-Lavallée offers retail butchery, bakery, cookery, pastry, restaurant service and market cuisine courses.
-The Calixa-Lavallée professional education Center offers computer graphics, printing and business launch classes.
+The Centre de formation professionnelle Calixa-Lavallée offers computer graphics, printing and business launch classes.

 Many others professional services are offered to the students: nurse, psychologist, social worker, guidance counsellor, psychoeducator, counsellor in spiritual life and community involvement, leisure technician, special education technician, intervention worker for student retention, etc. Finally, a homework assistance program is offered after school from former students.